-Lexington Community Farm’s history dates back to the Abenaki and Wampanoag peoples and, beginning in the 1640s, British colonial settlers.
+Lexington Community Farm’s history dates back to the indigenous people of the area and, beginning in the 1640s, British colonial settlers.
 The Winship family took ownership of the property as part of one of the original land grants in Cambridge Farms, first grazing cattle and later farming for subsistence and commercially, until the late 1800s.
 Members of the Busa family, who were among the many Italian immigrants who established “market gardens” in Lexington and surrounding towns around 1900, grew vegetables and flowers on the land for almost 100 years until 2009 when they sold it to the Town of Lexington.
 After community members convinced town leaders to protect one of the few remaining farms in Lexington, LexFarm won the bid to lease the land from the town and began operating it as a non-profit community farm in 2014.
 (Click to expand each section)

 We believe that the land that is now Lexington was part of the traditional land of the Massachusett and Pawtucket peoples.
 They planted the “Three Sisters”: beans, squash, and corn, which provided a nearly balanced diet.
 They moved periodically to new clearings, allowing their old fields to rest and renew their nutrients naturally.